vitkolos/notes-ipp/semestr2/advanced-english/English.md

 		- more people would consider teaching → there would be better teachers?
 	- more money in state budget
 	- less students who can afford their studies

+---

+- homework
+	- maths – unit 3 (page 35, ex.
+4, 5) + appendix p.
+123–125
+- on condition that he saves money
+- on condition of his saving money
+-